St Mary the Virgin's church, Chessington: Stained-glass windows

 There are two windows by C. E. Kempe & Co. from the period when the company was under the chairmanship of Kempe's younger distant cousin, Walter Earnest Tower (1873–1955); they bear the "signature" of a small black tower.
 On the north side of the Nave the narrow lancet window is original and the stained glass is by Kempe dated 1912.
 The two-light "George Chancellor" memorial window on the west end is also by Kempe (1923).

 There are two windows by Clayton and Bell.
 On the south side of the Nave the three lights window c1900.
 In the chancel on the south side, the "Good Shepherd" window is dated 1861.

 South window "Faith, Charity, Hope" is by William Morris & Co. (c 1918), designed by Dearle from designs by Burne-Jones.
+It is dedicated to Arthur de Vere Vere who died in 1916 (although the inscription has the date 1917) and who is buried in the churchyard.

 There are antique stained-glass medallions in the West window (1854); the two quatrefoils are 17th century Dutch glass, the others are 16th century Flemish glass.

 The maker of the window in the nave, west end south side, is unknown.

-There is a memorial window to Arthur de Vere Vere who died in 1916 (although the inscription has the date 1917) and who is buried in the churchyard.